 A melancholy visit to Helsingor

 You might remember that in a previous post, I noted that all Danish kings bear either the name Christian or Frederick.
-However, this rule applies only to the house of Oldenburg which began with the reign of Christian I in 1448.
-The only king not bearing one of those two names since then was Christian I’s successor, his third son, John.
+However, this rule applies only to the house of Oldenburg which began with the reign of Christian the First in 1448.
+The only king not bearing one of those two names since then was Christian the First’s successor, his third son, John.

 Next we turn to Shakespeare who was born in 1564 and produced most of his writing beginning in 1589.
 Kronborg was a fortress first built in the 1420s on the Øresund – a body of water known in English as The Sound.
 Over 11 years in the last quarter of the 16th century Frederick II expanded Kronborg into a Renaissance castle that was among the largest and most unique in appearance in Europe.
 So, by Shakespeare’s time, Kronborg Castle in Helsingør would have been widely known.